-Generally, the higher the volatility of a Reference Asset, the more likely it is that the Closing Value of that Reference Asset could be less than its Call Threshold Value or its Contingent Interest Barrier Value on a Call Observation Date or Contingent Interest Observation Date, or its Barrier Value on its Final Valuation Date.
+Generally, the higher the volatility of a Reference Asset, the more likely it is that the Closing Value of that Reference Asset could be less than its Contingent Interest Barrier Value on a Contingent Interest Observation Date or its Barrier Value on its Final Valuation Date.
 Volatility means the magnitude and frequency of changes in the value of a Reference Asset.
 This greater risk will generally be reflected in a higher Contingent Interest Rate for the Notes than the interest rate payable on our conventional debt securities with a comparable term.
 However, while the Contingent Interest Rate is set on the Pricing Date, a Reference Asset's volatility can change significantly over the term of the Notes, and may increase.
 The value of any Reference Asset could fall sharply on the Contingent Interest Observation Dates, resulting in few or no Contingent Interest Payments or on the Final Valuation Date, resulting in a significant or entire loss of principal.